ddella/OpenSSL/Encryption/Symmetric/README.md

 ```

 ### Optional
-Use this command to make verify that the new decrypted file is identical as the original one:
+Use this command to verify that the new decrypted file is identical to the original one:
 ```shell
 openssl dgst -sha256 file.bin
 openssl dgst -sha256 newfile.bin